ibm-cloud-docs/power-iaas/instance_metadata_pvs.md

 The metadata service uses an internal network configured with the link-local IP address `169.254.169.253` to provide secure, instance-level authentication.
 Configuration requirements and procedures vary by operating system (OS).
 Review the following table to understand the configuration requirements for your OS.

+{{site.data.keyword.powerSys_notm}} uses the `cloud-init` package to configure connectivity from a VSI to the metadata service.
+The `cloud-init` package is required on each supported operating system to access the {{site.data.keyword.powerSys_notm}} metadata service.
+Ensure that any custom image you create includes the `cloud-init` package.
+{: requirement}

 | Scenario                                                   | IBM i                                                                                                                                                                                                                                                                                                                                                                          | AIX                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  | Linux                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | ---------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |